fnproject/tutorials/Introduction/README.md

 ## Deploying Your First Function

-When we used `fn run` your function was ran in your local environment.
+When we used `fn run` your function was run in your local environment.
 Now let's deploy your function to the Fn server we started previously.
 This server could be running in the cloud, in your datacenter, or on your local machine like we're doing here.